 Quality of Source Data

 High quality data output occurs when the quality of the information originally reported is maintained with consistent and appropriate term selection.
 Organisations should pursue continuous oversight of data quality.
 Data quality issues are also addressed in the MedDRA Term Selection: Points to Consider document.
+For further information, please also refer to Section 2 of the MedDRA Points to Consider Companion Document which contains detailed examples and guidance on data quality (see Appendix, Section 6.1).

 Data conversion considerations